Optimizing Source Code Comments for Clarity and Efficiency

 /** @group footer, small fonts, columns, external links **/

-You could alternatively add a bit of extra detail in each comment block.
-I choose to keep things simple and straightforward so the stylesheets are easy to skim.
-Commenting is all about documentation so as long as you understand the writing it’s good to go!
+Alternatively, you could add more detail to each comment block.
+I prefer to keep things simple and straightforward so the stylesheets are easy to skim.
+Commenting is all about documentation, so as long as you understand your notes, you’re good to go!

-We’ve spent the first half of this article looking at the various formats for code commenting.
-Let’s now discuss some overall tips to keeping your code clean, organized, and easy to understand.
+We’ve spent the first half of this article exploring various formats for code commenting.
+Now, let’s discuss some overall tips for keeping your code clean, organized, and easy to understand.

 1. Keep Everything Readable

-Sometimes as developers we forget that we’re writing comments for humans to read.
-All of the programming languages we understand are built for machines, so it can be tedious to convert into plain written text.
-It’s important to note that we aren’t here to write a college-level research paper, but just leaving tips!
+As developers, we sometimes forget that we’re writing comments for humans to read.
+All programming languages are designed for machines, so it can be tedious to translate code into plain, written text.
+It’s important to remember that you’re not writing a research paper – you’re simply leaving helpful tips!

 function getTheMail() {

-we check if the user fills in all fields and message is sent! */
+// Check if the user fills in all fields and the message is sent!

-if(sendMyMail()) { return true; // keep true and display onscreen success
+return true; // Keep true and display onscreen success

 }